-- 1. If the estate or trust owes income tax or nonresident withholding tax with the PA-41, Fiduciary Income Tax Return, the estate or trust must pay by check with a timely filed REV-276, Application for Extension of Time to File, on or before the original return due date.
+If the estate or trust owes income tax or nonresident withholding tax with the PA-41, Fiduciary Income Tax Return, the estate or trust must pay by check with a timely filed REV-276, Application for Extension of Time to File, on or before the original return due date.
 The original return due date is usually April 15 for calendaryear filers and the 15th day of the fourth month following the close of the fiscal year for fiscal-year filers.
-The department will not send a letter granting the extension, but it will write if there is a question concerning the request. - 2.
-If the estate or trust has an extension of time to file federal Form 1041 and does not owe Pennsylvania income tax or nonresident withholding tax on the 2014, PA-41, Fiduciary Income Tax Return, the department will automatically grant the estate or trust a five-month extension to file the return.
+The department will not send a letter granting the extension, but it will write if there is a question concerning the request.

+- 2. Electronic filers of the PA-41 may also file an electronic version of the REV-276 (with or without additional tax due) if electronic filing of REV-276 is supported by the e-file software used to prepare the estate or trust return.
+Electronic funds transfer must be used to make payments using this method of filing an extension with an amount due. - 3.
+If the estate or trust has an extension of time to file federal Form 1041 and does not owe Pennsylvania income tax or nonresident withholding tax on the 2016, PA-41, Fiduciary Income Tax Return, the department will automatically grant the estate or trust a five-and-a-half month extension to file the return.
 The estate or trust is not required to submit REV-276 or federal Form 7004 before the original return due date.
-However, federal Form 7004 must be submitted with the filing of the PA-41, Fiduciary Income Tax Return. - 3.
+However, federal Form 7004 must be submitted with the filing of the PA-41, Fiduciary Income Tax Return. - 4.
 If the estate or trust does not have an extension to file federal Form 1041, request an extension on REV-276, and file it on or before the due date of the return.